JohnMcGrane/johnmcgrane.github.io/_pages/nbckde.md

 # The Data

 To test the classifier, we will use a dataset that contains the season statistics of 275 NBA rookies between 2016 and 1980, and whether or not that player lasted five years or more in the league.
-The labeled data comes from (https://data.world/gmoney/nba-rookies-by-min-1980-2016).
-To add one more feature to the dataset (player efficiency rating), we import another dataset that contains this information (https://data.world/gmoney/nba-rookies-by-min-1980-2016).
+The labeled data comes from [data world](https://data.world/gmoney/nba-rookies-by-min-1980-2016).
+To add one more feature to the dataset (player efficiency rating), we import another [dataset](https://data.world/gmoney/nba-rookies-by-min-1980-2016) that contains this information.

 ```python